Norman | Semper K9’s Facility Dog

 He would later retire from 6th District Headquarters in 1996.
 That same year Cunningham began his second career with the Marine Corps as the Marine Instructor of the Lithia Springs High School Marine Corps JROTC Program.
 In July 2010 he assumed the role of Senior Marine Instructor for the program until his passing on January 25th, 2014.

 During his time in both the Marines and the JROTC program, MSgt.
 Cunningham would have a profound effect on the lives of many young people.
 The dedication to those young adults he taught would ensure the development of the discipline and bearing needed to ensure their success in life.
 Despite the challenging environment in which he worked, one that even some of his fellow Marines shied away from, he found ways to motivate even the most challenging of students to develop them to their full potential.

-Two of those students were Semper K9 founders, Christopher, and Amanda Baity.
-They were cadets during the first year of the program and remained in JROTC throughout high school.
+Two of those students were Semper K9 founders Christopher and Amanda Baity.
+They were cadets during the program’s first year and remained in JROTC throughout high school.

 “There is no way I can even begin to explain how influential Top was in my life during JROTC and after high school into my adulthood,” states Amanda Causey Baity, Director of Operations.
-“He was a very special person, he had a way of making his students feel special.
+“He was an extraordinary person; he had a way of making his students feel special.
 Everyone who encountered him felt the same way.
-The morning of his passing absolutely crushed me and is something that I think of daily.
-I am so thankful we are able to honor him in this way.”
+The morning of his passing crushed me and is something that I think of daily.
+I am so thankful we can honor him in this way.”

 Norman graduated in 2016 as Semper K9’s facility dog, and he remains at HQ with our founders.